-In order to make a top parity claim, advertisers must ensure that they consider all similar over-thecounter products, both branded and generic.
+In order to make a top parity claim, advertisers must ensure that they consider all similar over-the-counter products, both branded and generic.
 Advertisers must ensure they have reviewed all published evidence relating to the proposed claim for each product/ingredient.
-Advertisers should be able to demonstrate that they have taken a systematic approach to revie evidence relating to competitor products.
+Advertisers should be able to demonstrate that they have taken a systematic approach to reviewing the available evidence relating to competitor products.

 Evidence for top parity claims typically consists of comparative studies or meta analysis.
-It should be noted that whilst head-to-head comparative studies are preferable to single ingredient (or single product) data there may be occasions when single ingredient studies and/or the pharmacological properties are sufficient to determine whether or not a claim is acceptable. products and ingredients and n ew evidence so that previously app vely maintain an awareness of new vroved advertising does not continue top parity claim has become invalid.
-For further information on top parity claims, please refer to PAGB's 'Guideline on the Substantiation of Top Parity Claims'.
-44 Superiority claims must be supported by direct comparative tests or other demonstration as appropriate. ing superiority claims as products ame degree of relief (e.g. 'mild to s within a therapeutic category are moderate pain').
-Clinical superiority It is unusual for PAGB to agree a superiority claim, such as 'the best', 'the fastest', 'the stron most effective'.
-Any such claim would require full substantiation, usually direct comparisor other formulations on the market.
-All available data should be submitted, whether or not it the claim.
-Advertisers are required to build in additional copy-approval time to allow for data as Use of the definite article PAGB regards 'the' as a superiority claim.
-For example, 'the painkiller' implies that it is the bes painkiller available.
-PAGB advises that 'the' is amended to 'a' or 'an'.
-Subjective superiority claims Subjective superiority claims relating to efficacy, for example, '90% of people said Brand X relieve faster/better than any other brand' would also need to be supported by direct comparative clinical studie Taste Claims relating to taste or other non-efficacy parameters, such as '90% of those asked said they preferred the taste of Brand X', are acceptable.
-However, such claims require robust consumer research, which may be sent to a specialist for assessment.
-This type of claim requires comparisons against all other similar products in the category.
-Advertisers should note that the likelihood of competitor complaints is high.
-There is also the risk that should competitors run similar trials and reach an opposing conclusion the claim may have to be withdrawn.
-Superiority vs. no.1 selling claims Claims based on sales data must be carefully worded to avoid implying clinical superiority.
-(Plear refer to rule 29 for guidance on sales claims.)
-1.5.8 Health-professional endorsement 45 Advertising shall not state or imply that a product is recommended by or used by a he professional or scientist.
+It should be noted that whilst head-to-head comparative studies are preferable to single ingredient (or single product) data there may be occasions when single ingredient studies and/or the pharmacological properties are sufficient to determine whether or not a claim is acceptable.

+Companies using top parity claims must ensure that they proactively maintain an awareness of new products and ingredients and new evidence so that previously approved advertising does not continue to be used once new evidence and/or new products mean that the top parity claim has become invalid.

+For further information on top parity claims, please refer to PAGB's 'Guideline on the Use and Substantiation of Top Parity Claims'.

+44 Superiority claims must be supported by direct comparative tests or other demonstrations as appropriate.

+Clinical superiority Care must be taken when making superiority claims as products within a therapeutic category are often licensed as offering the same degree of relief (e.g. 'mild to moderate pain').

+It is unusual for PAGB to agree a superiority claim, such as 'the best', 'the fastest', 'the strongest', 'the most effective'.
+Any such claim would require full substantiation, usually

+45 Advertising shall not state or imply that a product is recommended by or used by a health professional or scientist.
 This rule reflects Regulation 289 (a,b,c) of the Human Medicines Regulations 2012.

-While the exact definition of a health professional is not enshrined in law, for the purposes of this rule PAGB and MHRA regard the following as health professionals (the list is not exhaustive and will depend on how a particular profession is likely to be viewed by consumers): doctors dentists dental hygenists health visitors midwives nurses physiotherapists dieticians chiropodists
+While the exact definition of a health professional is not enshrined in law, for the purposes of this rule PAGB and MHRA regard the following as health professionals (the list is not exhaustive and will depend on how a particular profession is likely to be viewed by consumers):

+- doctors - dentists - dental hygenists - pharmacists - pharmacy assistants - herbal practitioners - The following activities would be prohibited under this rule: - statements that imply a brand is recommended by a health professional.
+Examples include: 'recommended by doctors/dentists' - 'Jones's Pharmacy's favourite cough mixture' - 'most recommended brand' (consumers would assume that the recommendation is from a health professional) - the inclusion of a pharmacy stamp in a leaflet where an impression is given that the pharmacists at that store recommend the brands featured.
+For example, 'recommended by' followed by a space for pharmacies to place their address stamp - advertisers asking health professionals to wear badges that feature the name of, or imagery associated with a medicinal product - companies asking health professionals to selectively hand out advertising materials such as leaflets or flyers to individual customers/patients - having a GP surgery or pharmacy scene in an advertisement may be taken to be endorsement, (for example, a customer asking the pharmacist for advice beside prominent displays of the product).
+Such advertisements will be considered on a case-by-case basis.
+Similarly, a pharmacist reaching up to pick Brand X off the shelf or a person in a white coat talking about a product can also imply recommendation.
+If advertisements do feature a person who may be taken to be a health professional, it must be very clear that that person is not endorsing the product.

+physiotherapists

+- dieticians

-- ophthalmologists
+- chiropodists

-- pharmacy assistants herbal practitioners

-- opticians
+- chiropractors

-- chiropractors osteopaths
+- osteopaths

-- smoking cessation advisers.
+- smoking cessation advisers